Fact-Finding C’ttee: Armed Fulani Militias, Herders Responsible for Persistent Killings in Plateau - THISDAYLIVE

 “In Wase and Kanam, the presence of bandits’ cells with suspected links to extremist organizations was reported.
 The motives driving these attacks are multiple, ranging from control of land and resources, to territorial expansion, ethno-religious dominance, political destabilization, and outright criminal profiteering through kidnap-for-ransom and cattle rustling.”

-The governor questioned the integrity of some individuals who called themselves leaders, with their public statements unfortunately showing that they do not have the interest of the people at heart.
+The governor questioned the integrity of some individuals who called themselves leaders, with their public statements unfortunately showing that they do not have the people at heart.

-He reiterated the call to sons and daughters of Plateau State, who God has blessed with positions of honour, to rise in defence of Plateau heritage and work towards its overall development.
+He reiterated the call to sons and daughters of Plateau State, who God has blessed with positions of honour, to rise in defence of Plateau heritage and work toward its overall development.

-He said: “Receiving this important report is a journey towards peace and putting into proper perspectives the true nature of the violent attacks that have plagued Plateau in the last two and a half decades.
+He said, “Receiving this important report is a journey towards peace and putting into proper perspectives the true nature of the violent attacks that have plagued Plateau in the last two and half decades.

 He reiterated the commitment of his administration to peace, justice and fairness, marked by transparency and commitment to be accountable to the people, while ensuring that no individual will be above the law.